Locations:

 Sleep-Related Eating Disorders

-Sleep-related eating disorder (SRED) causes people to eat while they’re asleep.
-They often have little or no memory of eating the next day.
-SRED tends to occur with other sleep disorders, such as restless leg syndrome (RLS).
+Sleep-related eating disorder (SRED) causes you to eat while you’re asleep.
+You often have little or no memory of eating the next day.
+SRED tends to occur with other sleep disorders.
 Some medications, including sedatives for insomnia, can cause SRED.
-Treatments include medication and lifestyle changes.
+Treatment options are available.

 Overview

 Sleep-related eating disorder (SRED) is a type of parasomnia (abnormal behavior that happens during sleep).
-It causes people to prepare and eat food while they’re sleeping.
-When they wake up, they have little or no memory of what they did.
+It causes you to prepare and eat food while you’re sleeping.
+When you wake up, you have little or no memory of what you did.

 Advertisement